kym6464/verify-checksums/README.md

 # checksum

-A program that takes as input two directories and:
+A program that takes as input two paths (directory or file) and:

-- finds pairs of matching files by name,
+- matches files by name,

-- for each pair, computes MD5 checksum for each file, and then compares the checksums for each pair
+- compares MD5 checksum for each pair of files

 - reports pairs of files whose checksums do no match